elm/elm-lang.org/src/guide/chapters/core-language.md

 ## Functions

-Lets start by writing a function `isNegative` that takes in some number and checks if it is less than zero.
-This will result will be `True` or `False`.
+Let's start by writing a function `isNegative` that takes in some number and checks if it is less than zero.
+The result will be `True` or `False`.

 ```haskell
 > isNegative n = n < 0